llamanodes/.github/README.md

-# LlamaNodes Default Github Community Health Files
+# LlamaNodes Default Community Health Files

 Default Community Health Files for the LlamaNodes organization on GitHub.